 NX Studio is used to view and enhance photos and videos shot with Nikon digital cameras.
 It offers a user-friendly way of performing these tasks on pictures after download.
-It also offers other ways to enjoy your pictures, for example uploading them to the Web or viewing shooting locations on a map.
+It also offers other ways to enjoy your pictures, for example uploading them to the Web or editing videos.